sandinmyjoints/zero-to-node/notes.md

 * First async paradigm: callback functions.
 * They are functions that are called once something is ready.
 In other words, they are deferred execution.
-* Essential to async.
+* They are kind of the building blocks of Node async.
 * This example shows how to open a file.
-* The flow is fairly straightfoward: start this operation, and when it's done, execute this code.
+* The flow is fairly straightfoward: start this operation, keep going with whatever comes next, but when this operation is done, execute this code.

 ## Slide 19 - Events

-* Events are another async paradigm you might encounter.
+* Events are the next async paradigm I encountered.
-* Node has an event loop.
-* Each trip around it is a tick.
-During a tick, code executes.
-* So we schedule callbacks for I/O tasks: network input, filesystem calls
-* On a trip around event loop: node asks, is it time to fire callback 1? callback 2? etc.
+* Events are like arbitrary callbacks--an event emitter object can emit them whenever some condition occurs, like receiving data, or encountering an error.
-* (see slide) We create the process object, init stderr, and register the event handlers is all done synchronously one one tick.
+* (see slide) We create the process object, init stderr, and register the event handlers, all synchronously within one 'tick'.
+* A 'tick' is one trip around the event loop.
+Node is continuously running this event loop, and on each trip around event loop: node asks, is it time to fire this callback? execute this event handler? etc.
-* On subsequent ticks, if proc has triggered on or exit events, the cbs execute (synchronously inside each)
+* So on subsequent ticks, if our process has triggered 'data' or 'exit' events, the cbs execute (synchronously inside each)
+* Using this event loop/async event paradigm mean node effectively never blocks;
+  it only executes code when the condition that code is supposed to handle has occurred.
+This is especially useful for I/O bound applications like HTTP
+  servers: we don't block for network input or filesystem operations while complete; they can run and node is free to keep serving requests.

 ## Slide 20 - Streams